 with the added features that come from being controllable over the network.

-LXD is free software and is developed under the Apache 2 license.
+LXD is written in GO, it's free software and is developed under the Apache 2 license.

 Commercial support for LXD on Ubuntu LTS releases can be obtained from Canonical Ltd.